Shrimp Stir Fry with Sugar Snap Peas – Garden Monster

 Since we implemented new garden boxes, our mizuna mustard, broccoli, brussels sprouts and peas have found soil heaven and they’re growing faster than weeds.
 Unlike weeds, these new vegetables are celebrations of Spring’s arrival and everything else that makes eating in Springtime so wonderful.
 These sugar snap peas are so easy to please even the most pickiest of vegetable eaters.
 We’ve YET to find any sweet pea haters.

 What to do with so many pea pods?
-Eat them raw till we drop, then add them to light stir fries!
+Eat them raw till we drop, then add them to a healthy shrimp stir fry recipe!
 That’s exactly what we’ve been doing lately with other garden vegetables and today’s addition of shrimp and pasta made a fabulous hearty Spring time meal inspired by Jamie Oliver’s Food Revolution cookbook.

 The premise of this beautifully photographed cook says it all, “Rediscover how to cook simple, delicious, affordable meals”.
 Everything about this visually engaging cookbook is an ode to fresh food, simply prepared without sacrifice on flavor.
 Flipping through the pages of every single fresh recipe is a reminder of the joys of cooking at home and feeding family and friends.